Pupil video: What is HTML?

 Introducing HTML

-This Computing scheme of work video introduces pupils to HTML—HyperText Markup Language—the code that builds and organises websites.
-It helps pupils understand how web pages are created and what goes on behind the scenes of websites.
+This Computing scheme of work video introduces pupils to HTML (HyperText Markup Language), which is the code that builds and organises websites.
+It helps the children understand how web pages are created and what happens behind the scenes.

 This video is part of Kapow Primary’s Year 4 Skills showcase: HTML unit.
 It introduces foundational web development concepts in an accessible way, supporting pupils to explore, understand and appreciate the building blocks of the digital world around them.